Your team name | To review 1 | To review 2 |

 Teams will develop the review together, with discussion among all team members, but only one team member will submit it as an issue on the project repo.
 To do so, go to the Issues tab, click on the green New issue button on the top right, and then click on the green Get started button for the issue template titled Peer review.

 This will start a new issue with a peer review form that you can fill out.
-Make sure to update the introductory paragraph with your team name and the names of the team members participating in the review.
-Then, answer each of the questions in the spaces provided underneath them.
 You’re expected to be thorough in your review, but this doesn’t necessarily require lengthy responses.

 Remember, your goal is to help the team whose project you’re reviewing.
-The team will not lose points because of issues you point out, as long as they address them before I review their work.
+The team will not lose points because of issues you point out, as long as they address them before the final submission.
 You should be critical, but respectful in your review.
-Also remember that you will be evaluated on the quality of your review.
-So that’s an additional incentive to do a good job.
+Peer reviews will be evaluated on the quality of the feedback left for the other teams.

 Reviewee tasks